nowdevops/QuickStart/README.md

 # Installation

-Installing QuickStart consists of setting the OpenShift Cluster namespace
+Installing QuickStart consists of initially setting the OpenShift Cluster namespace and allowing users to create their own QuickStart containers using the Catalog to kick off templated container deployments.

 ## Creating QuickStart Namespace